swedenconnect/technical-framework/Identity Binding.md

 **URI:** `http://id.swedenconnect.se/id-binding/process/registered`

-**Description:** A record based on the identification number provided by the end-user is found in the Swedish pouplation register.
-It belongs to a living natural person and the value for birthday in record is matched to the birthday attribute from eIDAS.
+**Description:** A binding process based on the fact that a Swedish identity number that has been provided by the end user is found in the Swedish population register.
+This record must belong to a living natural person, and its value for birth date must match the birth date attribute from the eIDAS assertion.

 <a name="elevated-matching-population-register"></a>
 ### 4.2.
 Elevated Matching of Record in the Population Register

 **URI:** `http://id.swedenconnect.se/id-binding/process/populationregister`

-**Description:** Name attributes from eIDAS is matched to record in population register.
-Population register show that person has emigrated and doesn't live in Sweden.
-A wide search in population register show that there are no other records found with the same birthday and name, thus decision for record matching can be made unambiguously.
+**Description:** Name attributes from an eIDAS assertion are matched against a record in the population register.
+A wide search in the population register shows that there are no other records found with the same birth date and name, thus, a decision for record matching can be made unambiguously.

 <a name="nordic-id-in-population-register"></a>
 ### 4.3.
 Nordic Identification Number Found in the Population Register

 **URI:** `http://id.swedenconnect.se/id-binding/process/nordicid`

-**Description:** Record in population register contains an identification number from other Nordic country and this number can be found in the assetion from eIDAS.
+**Description:** A record in the population register contains an identity number from an Nordic country and this number can be found in the eIDAS assertion.

 <a name="use-of-swedish-eid"></a>
 ### 4.4.
 Use of Swedish eID

 **URI:** `http://id.swedenconnect.se/id-binding/process/swedish-eid`

-**Description:** The end-user, who has been authenticated with a foreign eID, can prove binding to the Swedish identity number by signing a confirmation with her/his Swedish eID.
+**Description:** The end user, who has been authenticated with a foreign eID, can prove a binding to the Swedish identity number by signing a confirmation with his or her Swedish eID.

 **Additional requirements:** Assurance for the Swedish eID must be minimum at level 3 in accordance of the
 [Swedish Trust Framework](https://www.digg.se/digitala-tjanster/e-legitimering/tillitsnivaer-for-e-legitimering/tillitsramverk-for-svensk-e-legitimation)
 (a.k.a.
 [Tillitsramverk för
 Svensk e-legitimation](https://www.digg.se/digitala-tjanster/e-legitimering/tillitsnivaer-for-e-legitimering/tillitsramverk-for-svensk-e-legitimation)).
-Using eID for this purpose must also be approved by the eID provider.
+Using the eID for this purpose must also be approved by the eID provider.

 <a name="confirmed-by-relative"></a>
 ### 4.5.
-A Relative to End-user has Confirmed the Binding
+A Relative to End User has Confirmed the Binding

 **URI:** `http://id.swedenconnect.se/id-binding/process/relative`

-**Description:** A relative to the end-user, can log in with her/his Swedish eID and verify binding by signing a confirmation.
-Relationship must be official and findable in the Swedish population register.
-Example of relationship is husband, wife, parent and child.
+**Description:** A relative of the end user, logs in with his or her Swedish eID and verifies the binding by signing a confirmation.
+The relationship must be official and stored in the Swedish population register.
+Examples of valid relationships are spouses, parents and children.

-**Additional requirements:** Relative must be at least 18 years old and have a Swedish eID that meet same requirements as in section [4.2](#use-of-swedish-eid) above.
+**Additional requirements:** The relative must be at least 18 years old and use a Swedish eID that meets the same requirements as in section [4.2](#use-of-swedish-eid) above.

 <a name="passport-or-id-card-scanning"></a>
 ### 4.5.
 Passport or ID-card Scanning

 **URI:** `http://id.swedenconnect.se/id-binding/process/iddoc-scanning`

-**Description:** The end-user, who has been authenticated with a foreign eID, can prove binding to the Swedish identity number by reading chip from a Swedish identity document, such as passport or ID-card.
+**Description:** The end user, who has been authenticated with a foreign eID, can prove binding to the Swedish identity number by reading a chip from a Swedish identity document, such as passport or ID-card.

 <a name="versions"></a>
 ## 5. Versions

-- 2023-04-24: First draft version
+- 2023-06-09: First version
-- 2023-06-08: Revision of draft